Cosmological effect of coherent oscillation of ultralight scalar fields in a multicomponent universe: Introduction

 The structure of this paper is as follows.
-In Section~\ref{Rapidly_oscillating_scalar_field}, we revisit the approach developed by Ratra, outlining the conditions under which a rapidly oscillating scalar field can effectively mimic cold dark matter (CDM) behavior.
+In Section~\ref{Rapidly_oscillating_scalar_field}, we revisit the approach developed by Ratra, outlining the conditions under which a rapidly oscillating scalar field can effectively mimic CDM behavior.
 We also discuss the relevant averaging scheme used in this context.
 Section~\ref{Scalarfield_with_other_fluids} extends this framework to scenarios involving additional cosmic components, allowing for cases where the universe is not purely dust dominated.
-In Section~\ref{Non-minimal_coupling}, we explore how the system evolves when the scalar field is allowed to decay into radiation through a non-minimal coupling.
+In Section~\ref{Non-minimal_coupling}, we explore how the system evolves when the scalar field is allowed to decay into radiation.
 Section~\ref{incs} outlines the dependence of the method on initial conditions and provides the initial values and parameter choices used consistently throughout the paper.
-Section~\ref{Numerical_analysis} presents a detailed numerical analysis based on appropriate initial conditions and the theoretical formulations developed for both minimally and non-minimally coupled cases.
+Section~\ref{Numerical_analysis} presents a detailed numerical analysis based on appropriate initial conditions and the theoretical formulations developed.
+The next section \ref{gravcol} gives the results when our method is extended for models involving gravitational collapse.
 Finally, we summarize our results and provide concluding remarks in the last section.